Sports Injury Rehabilitation Geelong | Return to Sport Programs

 Return to Sport Criteria & Functional Testing

 Return-to-sport clearance at our Geelong clinic is based on objective functional testing, not pain alone.
-An athlete who is pain-free is not necessarily ready to return to sport significant strength, power and movement control deficits may persist long after pain resolves, creating substantial injury risk without objective screening.
+An athlete who is pain-free is not necessarily ready to return to sport — significant strength, power and movement control deficits may persist long after pain resolves, creating substantial injury risk without objective screening.

-Our rehabilitation physiotherapists use validated testing batteries include single-leg hop tests (single hop, triple hop, crossover hop, 6m timed hop), the Y-Balance Test, isokinetic or dynamometer strength assessment, and sport-specific movement screening.
+Our rehabilitation physiotherapists use validated testing batteries including single-leg hop tests (single hop, triple hop, crossover hop, 6m timed hop), the Y-Balance Test, isokinetic or dynamometer strength assessment, and sport-specific movement screening.
 Criteria thresholds are set based on published evidence for each injury type.
 Athletes who do not meet the criteria receive targeted additional work before retesting.
 This approach protects athletes from premature return and gives them the confidence of objective clearance when they do return to competition.
 Sports injury rehabilitation Geelong athletes undergo at our clinic is always criteria-based, not time-based.
 Learn more about our broader sports physiotherapy services.

 Strength & Conditioning During Rehabilitation

 Progressive strength and conditioning work is integrated into rehabilitation from Phase 2 onwards.
-Building tissue capacity the ability of muscles, tendons and joints to tolerate the loads of sport is one of the primary drivers of successful rehabilitation outcomes and reduced recurrence risk.
+Building tissue capacity — the ability of muscles, tendons and joints to tolerate the loads of sport — is one of the primary drivers of successful rehabilitation outcomes and reduced recurrence risk.

 Our physiotherapists prescribe strength programs using evidence-based loading parameters: sets, reps, tempo and resistance are selected based on your rehabilitation phase and physiological goals.
 Load is progressed systematically using the principle of progressive overload.
 Strength deficits that persist beyond the rehabilitation period significantly increase injury risk.
 Our programs are designed to fully resolve them, not merely reduce them.